-- a) corporal punishment; - b) physical restraint of the child, such as confining the child for the purposes of discipline or in lieu of supervision; - c) locking the exits of the premises for the purpose of confining the child or confining the child in an area or room without adult supervision; - d) use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame or frighten the child or undermine his or her selfrespect, dignity or self-worth; - e) deprivation of a child's basic needs including food, drink, shelter, sleep, toilet use, clothing, or bedding; - f) inflicting any bodily harm on children including making children eat or drink against their will.
+- 1. Corporal punishment of the child; - 2.
+Physical restraint of the child, such as confining the child to a high chair, car seat, stroller or other device for the purposes of discipline in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting themselves or someone else, and is used only as a last resort and only until the risk of injury is no longer imminent; - 3.
+Locking the exits of the premises for the purpose of confining the child, or confining the child in an area or room without adult supervision, unless such confinement occurs during an emergency and is required as part of the program's emergency management policies and procedures; - 4.
+Use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame or frighten the child or undermine their self-respect, dignity or self-worth; - 5.
+Deprive a child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding; or - 6.
+Inflict any bodily harm on children including making children eat or drink against their will.